-Pepsi CEO Indra Nooyi is stepping down
+PepsiCo CEO Indra Nooyi is stepping down

 Nooyi, who was born in India, is one of a handful of people of color to lead a Fortune 500 company.

-Nooyi led Pepsi to become one of the most successful food and beverage companies in the world.
+She helped turn Pepsi into one of the most successful food and beverage companies in the world.
 Sales grew 80% during her 12-year tenure.
 She spearheaded Pepsi's transition to a greener, more environmentally aware company.

 Nooyi has been with Pepsi for 24 years.
-Before becoming CEO she led the company's expansion through a acquisitions, including its 2001 purchase of Quaker Oats Co.
+Before becoming CEO she led the company's expansion through acquisitions, including its 2001 purchase of Quaker Oats Co.
 She earned $31 million last year, and $87 million over the last three years, according to company filings.

 "Growing up in India, I never imagined I'd have the opportunity to lead such an extraordinary company," she said.